How to Install FreeIPA Server on Fedora 29/Fedora 28/CentOS 7

 Do you want to configure integrated DNS (BIND)? [no]: no

-Next, you are required to setup the server hostname as well as the Kerberos realm.
+Next, you are required to setup the server FQDN and the domain as well as the Kerberos realm.
 Kerberos realm is an authentication protocol for FreeIPA.
 You can press ENTER to accept the defaults.

 Enter the fully qualified domain name of the computer